Shopify/react-native-skia/docs/docs/path-effects.md

 ## Path 2D Path Effect

-Stamp the specified path to fill the shape, using the matrix to define the latice.
+Stamp the specified path to fill the shape, using the matrix to define the lattice.

 | Name      | Type         |  Description                  |
 |:----------|:-------------|:------------------------------|